A word about Social Justice

 Demanding racial justice from a position of racial privilege is confusing.
 It feels like, if the push for justice fizzles out, some of us won't care, or at least we won't act like it.
 Who is willing to carry the momentum?
 Who will be affected if we give up?
 Who will keep marching, keeping the issue at the forefront?
 How many of us see this as a national identity issue at the core of our constitutional democracy?
 Most of us will eventually take the BLM posters out of the window and put the Cubs flag back up, we'll continue living unaffected in our white-majority neighborhoods, we'll lament that our leaders did not actually take the lead to right these wrongs, and we'll sign off with, "oh well, I guess the system ain't woke, it's just broke."
 That, in theory and in practice, is the definition of racial privilege.
 We act when it's convenient, and we draw the shutters when the privileged around us stop expecting us to care.

 That is not okay.
-Those in positions of privilege must act like it's our own rights, our own safety, our own lives under threat.
+We in positions of privilege must understand it's our own rights, our own safety, our own lives under threat.
 This is a tricky and nuanced stance to voice correctly because it can so easily be twisted, or even simply misinterpreted, to project the opposite.
 Any suggestion of upsetting the old order will draw staunch resistance from those who most benefit from keeping things the same.
 One is reminded of a particular intra-national war that took place nearby about 155 years ago.
 The sides squared off based on ideology, not over a land grab, not over leadership or loyalty, not over monetary gain.
 Asking someone to change their beliefs is threatening and invasive, regardless of how "right" or "wrong" those beliefs are.
 The Confederacy was honest and truthful to its ideology, however gravely morally bankrupt it was.
 The feelings there are real.
-Today, as well, we have desperation and impatience in one camp, resistance and insulation on the other.
+Today, as well, we have desperation and impatience in one camp, resistance and insulation in the other.
 There's "I can't take it anymore" vs. "why don't these people go away."
 They're almost interchangeable.
-Teasing out the humane, compassionate, democratic path is tough, really tough, when we're being sold a package of injustice that is, in fact, rhetoric burgled, cut, and pasted from the movement for justice.
+Teasing out the humane, compassionate, democratic path is tough, really tough, when we're constantly being sold a package of injustice that is, in fact, rhetoric burgled, cut, and pasted from the movement for justice.
 Gaslighting singes those most careless about the fire.

 Who knows which way is up?